Things to Do

 There is so much to do in Yosemite Valley, plan your activities to make the most of your trip.
 You can view Half Dome, Yosemite Falls, and Sentinel Dome by walking, biking, or taking the free shuttle around the Valley floor.
 To really get up close to these icons, go for a hike.
 The Mist Trail and Mirror Lake are good options.

-3. High Country
+3. Cross Country Skiing

 6. Tunnel View